Relocating to London: a guide

 State school education is free, however uniforms, school trips, and meals (as of Year 3), must be paid for by parents and caregivers.
 Many schools operate Breakfast Clubs and After School Clubs to help working parents, which come at an additional cost if used.

 With private schools, you’re not limited to a catchment area, and can apply to any establishment you choose.
-Many have feeder nurseries, which children are selected from, so it’s important to know where to place your child for preschool.
+Many have feeder nurseries, which children are selected from, so it’s important to know where to place your child for preschool before moving to London.

-- Typical class sizes for a private school or nursery is 15-20 pupils, with a teacher and teaching assistant.
+• A typical class size for a private school or nursery is 15-20 pupils, with a teacher and teaching assistant.

 Annual private school fees start from about £10,000 and go up to £25,000 or more, depending on your child’s age and the type of school.
 To apply, you’ll need to pay a registration fee (about £150), provide a report from the head teacher at your child’s current school and attend a visit.
 In some cases, usually for secondary schools, a Common Entrance Exam may also be required.